As an Amazon Associate we earn from qualifying purchases.

 LUBY Large Toaster Oven

-The best traditional toaster oven on our list is the LUBY Large Toaster Oven.
+The best traditional toaster oven on my list is the LUBY Large Toaster Oven.
 Large is an accurate word to describe this unit.
 With a massive cooking footprint for 14-inch pizzas or a 20-pound turkey, there isn’t too much you won’t be able to fit in the LUBY oven.

 A maximum temperature of 450°F is respectable, but it’s not as hot as the Emeril Lagasse can get.
 Due to the temperature only being able to reach 450°F, it doesn’t quite cut it for searing steaks, so plan to keep an excellent cast iron on the stove for that.